YanSong996/YanSong996.github.io/_pages/about.md

 - *2021Spring* Teaching assistant of course Statistical Learning at RUC.
 - *2020Spring* Teaching assistant of course Stochastic Process at RUC.

+# Service
+**Reviewer**
+Annals of Applied Statistics, Journal of Computational and Graphical Statistics